Kushil Gunasekera: Cricket career

 Kushil Gunasekera was appointed as the tournament secretary for the 2000 ICC Under-19 Cricket World Cup which was held in January 2000 in Sri Lanka.
 In April 2002 he was appointed to the Interim Committee as the Secretary for the Board of Control for Cricket in Sri Lanka.
 He also served as secretary of the governing board of Sri Lanka Cricket for a short stint in 2003.
 He held the position of the chairman of the tour organising committee on both occasions.

 Kushil Gunasekera (seated second from right) as school cricket player representing Ananda College.
 Sri Lanka, 1976.

 Kushil was known for having close links with Sri Lanka Cricket as well as with most of the national players of the Sri Lankan men's national cricket team.
 His association with Sri Lanka Cricket paid dividends as he received the backing from the relevant authorities to run his charity services at Foundation of Goodness.
-He was instrumental in getting the attention of former English cricketing allrounder Ian Botham and former Australian leg-spinner Shane Warne as they volunteered to help recover Seenigama village from the devastation caused by the tsunami.
+He was instrumental in getting the attention of former English cricketer Ian Botham and former Australian leg-spinner Shane Warne as they volunteered to help recover Seenigama village from the devastation caused by the tsunami.

-In March 2021, he was one of the vocal critics of Sri Lanka Cricket who pointed out key structural constitutional amendments and reforms to address the underlying concerns related to the cricket system in Sri Lanka which was evident with the downfall of the Sri Lankan national team in international cricket.
+In March 2021, he was one of the vocal critics of Sri Lanka Cricket who pointed out key structural constitutional amendments and reforms to address the underlying concerns related to the cricket system in Sri Lanka, which was evident with the downfall of the Sri Lankan national team in international cricket.

 In 2012, he became the eleventh Sri Lankan to receive the honorary life membership of MCC, the home of cricket.
 He has also shown pathways to aspiring cricketers including Ramesh Mendis, Pulina Tharanga, Tharindu Kaushal and women's cricket by nurturing their potential abilities through the provision of scholarships academy training facilities at the Foundation of Goodness sports division.